By: Morgan Gibson PT, DPT

 What is Pediatric Physical Therapy?

 Physical therapy is the treatment of functional mobility limitations that have resulted from an injury, pain, or a medical diagnosis.
+Pediatric physical therapy is therefore just another way of saying physical therapy for kids.”
 Physical therapists are licensed movement specialists that strive to improve a patient’s quality of life through individualized treatment plans, prescribed exercises, and patient education.
 Each treatment plan is specifically designed to improve the patient’s mobility, reduce or manage pain, restore function, and prevent disability.

 Developmental impairments include impairments and diagnoses that impact a child’s development and their ability to safely move within their environment.
 Physical therapists work with the child, and their family, in order to improve the child’s functional mobility and their independence.
 Treatment goals are often centered on maximizing a child’s participation at home, at school, and in their community.